Baby Stuffy Nose And Its Effects

 Causes Of A Stuffy Noses In Babies At Night

-Well, before digging deep in to find out why our children have to suffer stuffy nose, it would be wise for us to first of all understand the kid’s normal nasal passage condition.
+Well, before digging deep in to find out why our children have to suffer stuffy nose, it would be wise for us to, first of all, understand the kid’s normal nasal passage condition.

 This is attributed to the fact that during the nine months in the womb, they were allowed to swim in amniotic fluid and after birth, some of the fluid remained in their nasal passage.

-As a result, you will notice the baby sneezing most of the time in bid to get rid of the fluid in their nose.
+As a result, you will notice the baby sneezing most of the time in a bid to get rid of the fluid in their nose.

 This will eventually subside when they attain the age of between 3 and 4 months.

 While a 1-month-old baby stuffy nose may not be a cause for alarm, it is good to understand that sometimes babies are naturally born with blocked nasal passages.

 As such, here are some of the common causes of stuffy noses in babies: